PACE Technologies metallographic abrasive blades sectioning consumables

 Abrasive Cutting Process Description

-Abrasive Type - Today's high performance abrasive blades use alumina or silicon carbide abrasives.
-Alumina is a moderately hard and relatively tough abrasive which makes it ideal for cutting ferrous metals.
-Silicon carbide is a very hard abrasive which fractures and cleaves very easily.
-Thus, silicon carbide is a self-sharpening abrasive and is more commonly used for cutting nonferrous metals.
+Today's high-performance abrasive blades use alumina or silicon carbide abrasives.
+Alumina is a moderately hard and relatively tough abrasive, making it ideal for cutting ferrous metals.
+Silicon carbide is a very hard abrasive that fractures and cleaves easily, making it a self-sharpening abrasive more commonly used for cutting nonferrous metals.

-Bonding Material - The hardness and wear characteristics of the sample determine which resin system is the best-suited for abrasive cutting.
-In general, the optimum bonding material is one that breaks down at the same rate as the abrasive dulls; thus, exposing new abrasives for the most efficient and effective cutting operation.
+The hardness and wear characteristics of the sample determine which resin system is best suited for abrasive cutting.
+In general, the optimum bonding material breaks down at the same rate as the abrasive dulls, exposing new abrasives for the most efficient and effective cutting operation.

 Cutting coated samples - maintain coating in compression

-Abrasive Cutter Speed - Variable speed saws allow the user to better control the abrasive cutting process by matching the cutting speed with the hardness of the blade in order to minimize damage while maximizing the cutting speed.
-Typically softer metals are cut at slower speeds to reduce the cutting burr or smearing of the metal.
-Harder samples are cut at medium to high speeds in order to break down the wheel bond in order to expose new / sharp abrasives.
-Note for hardened steels the recommended cutting speed for the MAX-VHS blades in approximately 50% the maximum MOS in order to prevent overheating and burning at the specimen surface.
+Variable speed saws allow the user to better control the abrasive cutting process by matching the cutting speed with the hardness of the blade to minimize damage while maximizing the cutting speed.
+Typically, softer metals are cut at slower speeds to reduce the cutting burr or smearing of the metal.
+Harder samples are cut at medium to high speeds to break down the wheel bond and expose new, sharp abrasives.
+Note that for hardened steels, the recommended cutting speed for the MAX-VHS blades is approximately 50% of the maximum MOS to prevent overheating and burning at the specimen surface.

 Return to top